 - Blackboard: the core learning management system.

 - Turnitin: for originality checking of submitted coursework.

 - The DMU Commons: a WordPress installation that supports portfolios, websites and blogs (https://our.dmu.ac.uk).

 - DMU Replay (aka.
 Panopto): to support multimedia delivery.

-- Collaborate: webinar software to deliver real-time, face to face teaching online.
-This is integrated into Blackboard.
+- MS Teams: webinar software to deliver real-time, face to face teaching online.

 - Zend: for securely sharing large files via a file sharing service (http://zend.dmu.ac.uk).
 Zend MUST NOT be used for student assessment.

 We also recommend a range of non-DMU technologies that can help you extend your teaching and your student’s learning.
 You are encouraged to contact the CELT Team for help with utilising the range of educational technologies.